CClaudio1990/CS-465/README.md

 * testing the security layer was accomplished through both Postman and jwt.io to validate tokens.
 This ensured that invalid or expired tokens were rejected by the application when attempting to login.

+**Methods, Endpoints, Security:**

+* **Methods:** GET, POST, PUSH, PUT are the HTTP methods that define how the frontend interacts with the MongoDB Database.

+* **API Endpoints:** API Endpoints ('/api/trips') are defined for data to be changed, viewed and created.

+* **Authentication:** JWT authentication ensures that only admin users could access and manipulate trips.

 # Reflection